-Children are also sent home with two reading books per week.
+Children are sent home with two reading books per week.
 One is a reading book for them to read to you (it may be a picture book to begin with) and the other is a ‘choosing book’.
 This is a book chosen by your child for you to read to them.

 Your child will be given a reading book with words when they are at the stage of blending sounds together in words to read them.
 Please also still encourage your child to retell the story in their own words through looking at the pictures.
 Remember to ask your child lots of questions about the simple sentences that they read, this will really help to develop their comprehension skills.

 We recommend listening to your child read little and often.
 Just a few minutes every night is much more effective than a long period once a week.
 Remember to sign and date your child’s reading diary when you have read with them.
-If your child reads at least four times per week they will receive a special sticker for their bookmark!
+If your child reads at least five times per week they will receive a special sticker for their bookmark!

 Please ensure all items of your children’s school uniform (especially jumpers, coats and hats) are named.
 This prevents them from getting lost when taken off.
 Please note that jewellery is not allowed to be worn in Reception.

 The children are offered a drink of milk and one piece of fruit every day.
 Water is also available throughout the whole school day (please ensure that your child has a named water bottle in school everyday).

 You are your child’s first educator and we enjoy building partnerships with parents throughout the year.
 Parent’s meetings are planned throughout the school year but you are always welcome to arrange informal meetings with your child’s class teacher after school at any time.